Nakhoda Mosque: Architecture

 The mosque was built as an imitation of the mausoleum of Mughal emperor Akbar at Sikandra, Agra by Kutchi Memon Jamat, a small Sunni community from Kutch.

-With a capacity of 10,000 worshipers in the mosque's prayer hall, the Nakhoda Mosque is the largest mosque in West Bengal and eastern India.
+With a capacity of 10,000 worshippers in the mosque's prayer hall, the Nakhoda Mosque is the largest mosque in West Bengal and eastern India.
 Before 1854 there used to be two different mosques at the present site.
 The mosque was named Nakhoda meaning mariner.

 Reconstruction work started in 1926 and was completed in 1935.
 All the prominent Cutchi memons of Calcutta contributed for the new mosque, and Abdul Rahim Osman was the biggest donor.
 The total cost incurred for the construction was 1,500,000 Indian rupees in 1926.
 The contract for rebuilding the musjid was given to Mackintosh Burn & Co., a British engineering company.

 The mosque has three domes and two minarets which are 151 ft high.
 There are an additional 25 smaller minarets which range from 100 to 117 ft high.

 The gateway is an ersatz of the Buland Darwaza at Fatehpur Sikri.
 For this purpose granite stones were brought from Tolepur.
-Inside is a superb exhibition of exquisite ornamentation and artistic extravaganza.